desec-io/draft-dukhovni-resolver-agility/draft-dukhovni-resolver-agility.md

 {#signer}
 ## Signer Requirements

 The zone's candidate signing keys are those zone apex DNSKEYs with the protocol field set to 3 ([@!RFC4034] Section 2.1.2) and the "Zone Key" flag bit set ([@!RFC4034] Section 2.1.1).
 Keys that do not fulfill these conditions are not signing keys and cannot be used for validation.
 (Note that the "Secure Entry Point" bit is informational only and not examined during validation, see [@!RFC4034] Section 2.1.1.)

 [@!RFC4035] Section 2.2 and [@!RFC6840] Section 5.11 mandate that for each
 DNSSEC algorithm listed in the parent DS RRset there be at least one DNSKEY of the same algorithm in the child apex DNSKEY RRSet.
-Implicit, but unstated, is the requirement that such a key MUST actually match a corresponding DS record, and must be a signer of the DNSKEY RRSet.
+Implicit, but unstated, is the requirement that such a key MUST actually match a corresponding DS record, and must sign the DNSKEY RRSet.
 In other words, for each algorithm in the parent DS RRSet there must be a child DNSKEY that is a "secure entry point" into the child zone (such a key will typically, but need not, have the SEP bit set).
 This makes it possible for a resolver that supports that